TreeMama/iSeaTree-React-Prototype/README.md

 release.
 Click "Submit for review" and follow the prompts.
 When asked if the app uses the IDFA advertising identifier, the answer is Yes, because Expo uses the Segment Analytics, which uses it.

+Screenshot devices required, as of May 2020, are iPhone 6.5" display (11 Pro Max, 11, Xs Max), iPhone 5.5" display (6s Plus, 7
+Plus, 8 Plus), and iPad Pro 12.9" (3rd Gen).
+Don't use the iPhone XR because the screenshots are half the pixel density of the other 6.5" devices, and won't pass review.

 ### Interacting with the iOS Simulator